equal1/colibri/README.md

 # colibri
-A ML-driven framework for quantum dot calibration.
+An ML-driven framework for quantum dot calibration.